bit-soul/brc-soul/README.md

 * "coid" must be identity global, ((CA_did<<16)|16bit_number)
 * "vcid" shouldn't be zero, must be identity in the same collection
 * "coid" and "vcid", together, they ensured the uniqueness of the CV.
-* "vc-collection-name" shouldn't use '!', this is used as reserved character, to allow expanding the protocol.
 * "sign" message field should be sorted alphabetically, then serialized, and remove formatting whitespace.
 * "xuri" is optional extended attribute, may be stored in ipfs, http, ordi and so on, default is ordi.